-What Can You Do to Start, Stop, and Continue to Improve Current Practices?
+What Can You: Start, Stop, Continue?

-Think of and list as many ways you would like to improve your ability to consistently provide exceptional service to your internal and external customers.
+Think of and list (see above chart) as many ways you would like to improve your ability to consistently provide exceptional service to your internal and external customers.
 What can you do that is an improvement over current practices?
 What should you start, stop or continue?
-Challenge every existing area of your approach to your job, your team or the agency as a whole.
-Start: What do you, as an individual, team or company want to Start doing that will be an improvement over your current approach?
-What can you do that is more up-to-date from the perspective of your agents?
+Challenge every existing area of your approach to your job, your team or company as a whole.

+Start: What do you as an individual, team or company want to Start doing that will be an improvement over your current approach?
+What can you do that is more up to date from the perspective of your customers?

-Stop: What have you identified as unacceptable, either for your agent or employee groups that you need to Stop?
+Stop: What have you identified as unacceptable, either for your customer or employee groups, that you need to Stop?

 Continue: What are your strengths?
-How can you ensure the maintenance of these strengths in light of the changes you are planning to make?
-It helps you avoid "throwing the baby out with the bath water" that so often accompanies change initiatives.
+How can you ensure the maintenance of these strengths in light of the changes you intend to make?
+It helps you avoid "throwing the baby out with the bathwater" that so often accompanies change initiatives.

 The opportunities to put these ideas into practice are many.
-The benefits of managing the change process proactively, compared to the consequences of having change forced upon you, should convince anyone to let go of defenses he or she has about not dealing with this important issue.
+The benefits of managing the change process proactively, compared to the consequences of having change forced upon you, should convince anyone to let go of defenses about not dealing with this important issue.
 Where do you stand?